 Chlorophyll prints are very delicate since the image is directly recorded on a plant leaf.
 To fix the image we should:

 First: Immerse the leaf in a bath of boiling water with a pinch of baking soda for 5 min.
 The alkaline boiling water will break the cell structure of the leaf.

 Second: Boil a mix of 10 grams of copper sulfate, with 300 mL of glycerin and one litre of distilled water.
 Mix these 3 ingredients before boiling.
 Once boiled, let it cool, and then immerse the leaf in the bath for 10 minutes.
 The copper bath will replace the magnesium in the chlorophyll with a copper ion.
 This Copper chlorophyll complex is not photosensitive, and so will keep the green areas of the leaf green.

 Third: Take the leaf out of the bath and wipe off any remaining copper sulfate.

-Fourth: Wax the leaf or varnish it to prevent it from oxidizing.
-Renaissance wax has microcrystals that filter out UV light.
+Fourth: Wax the leaf or varnish it to prevent it from oxidizing with Renaissance wax.
 Gum sandarac varnish also works very well and other less organic varnishes with UV filters.
 Some people prefer to immerse the leaves in epoxy resin blocks, but epoxy resins are very aggressive to the environment, clashing with the organic nature of this process.